Billo De Ghar

-Billo De Ghar (بلو دے گھر) is début album by Pakistani pop singer Abrar-ul-Haq.
+Billo De Ghar (بلو دے گھر) is the debut album by Pakistani pop singer Abrar-ul-Haq.
 It was written, composed and sung by the artist and became a best selling album in South Asia at the time of its release in 1995.
 As of 2004, over 16 million copies of the album have been sold.
 The lyrics of the songs are in Punjabi and Urdu.

 Although the album's title song "Billo De Ghar" is in Punjabi, only three of the album's ten tracks are in Punjabi, while the rest are in Urdu.

 "Billo De Ghar" describes a man trying to meet with a girl, Billo, and is harassed by an assortment of police and moralists in the process.
 The song became a subject of some controversy when Urdu newspapers began quoting Lahori mullahs who claimed the song describing a man falling in love with a prostitute and wanting to marry her.
 Upon the formation of Nawaz Sharif's PML-N majority government after the 1997 election, the song was banned from state-owned TV and radio channels.
 Abrar-ul-Haq has continued to follow up on the long-standing popularity of the song since its release.
 His 2016 album Billo Returns Aithay Rakh offered new material for fans of the song, with the track "Aaj Bhi Billo Zinda Hai" in particular resurrecting the theme.